department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 - The headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
 The cemetery is repsonsible for paying all replacement costs.

-## Will the replacement headstone or marker be the same style as the original?
+## Will the replacement headstone or marker look the same as the original?

 Yes.
-If we replace a historic (greater than 50 years old) headstone or marker, we'll provide an item that has the same type and style as the original (sometimes called "replacing in kind").
+If we replace a historic (more than 50 years old) headstone or marker, we'll provide an item that has the same type and style as the original (sometimes called "replacing in kind").

 ## What happens to headstones and markers after they're replaced?

-Marble and granite headstones or markers removed from a grave must be destroyed so that the inscription can no longer be read.
+If a marble or granite headstone or marker is removed from a grave, it must be destroyed so that the inscription can no longer be read.
 Bronze markers must be returned to the contractor.